jorgeabrahan/vanilla-app-states/README.md

 `vanilla-app-states` is a package that allows you to easily manage states in your vanilla web application.

+In the context of this package, a state is a value that when updated could (if setup correctly) update also the UI, helping you write a more declarative code.

+In the latest version of this package, now you could also preserve your states in localStorage, helping you maintain the state of your application between sessions.

+In this documentation you'll learn how to use states created with this package for various applications, such as: conditionally rendering content, preserving data between sessions, restricting its possible values, updating content in the UI, and rendering complex data structures.

 <a style="display: block; text-align: right;" href="#🇬🇧-english-documentation">Go back to index</a>

 ## Installation